oemof/tespy/docs/building_blocks/solver.rst

 Debugging
 ---------
-In this section we show you how you can debug your models and list common mistakes.
+In this section we show you how you can debug your models.
+Problems surface in the same order as the stages of the solve process: the topology check, the problem reduction, the determination check and the solution process itself.
+Each stage has its own inspection tools.
+Two worked tutorials complement this
+section: the :ref:`debugging tutorial <tutorial_debugging_label>` covers
+specification errors and information extraction, the :ref:`advanced debugging tutorial <tutorial_advanced_debugging_label>` covers the solution process.

 **Topology**